JvanKatwijk/eti-stuff/README.md

 more or less complete dab receiver.

 Copyright

-Copyright Jan van Katwijk (J.vanKatwijk@gmail.com) except for those parts copied from dabtools his software is part of the  SDR-J (JSDR).
-SDR-J is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version, taking into account the licensing conditions of the parts of the software that are derived from wotk of others.
+Copyright Jan van Katwijk (J.vanKatwijk@gmail.com) This software is part of the  SDR-J (JSDR), SDR-J is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version, taking into account the licensing conditions of the parts of the software that are derived from wotk of others.

 This software uses parts of dabtools.